Improve the effectiveness of your website.

 - Website designers – the intent here is more likely to be someone searching for someone to design a website.

-We want to rank for both, but the second is more important as the intent of the user is more valuable to us in terms of traffic to the site.
+We want to rank for both, but the second is more important, as the user’s intent is more valuable to us in terms of traffic to the site.

 5. Invest time in sorting your internal links.